 - I have and outlet with a broken neutral somewhere in the ceiling.

 - I wired the ground wire to the neutral side of the outlet and it works.

 - I get 120 volts.

 Background: John, a Homeowner from Nampa, Idaho.

 Thanks for your electrical wiring question John.

-Make Sure to Avoid Creating This Dangerous Electrical Shock Hazard in Your Home
+NOTE: A ground wire should never be connected to replace the neutral wire.
+Make Sure to Avoid Creating This Dangerous Electrical Shock Hazard in Your Home, as I explain below.

 - The ground wire is intended to be a non-current carrying conductor for the purpose of providing a bonded path to ground to help prevent damage to electrical equipment and to work with ground fault devices to aid in preventing electrical shock in the event of an electrical short or current to ground condition.